-On the other hand, the savings banks together with the savings bank foundations hold a total of 14.5% of the shares in Swedbank and thus have a long-term and strategic stake in Swedbank.
+On the other hand, the savings banks together with the savings bank foundations hold a total of 14.96% of the shares in Swedbank and thus have a long-term and strategic stake in Swedbank.
 In order to coordinate the exercising of their voting rights and to act with a common voice vis-à-vis Swedbank's management, the savings banks have joined forces as shareholders in the savings banks group.

 Swedbank also cooperates with the vast majority of independent savings banks.
-This cooperation is governed by a cooperation agreement that Swedbank has concluded with 58 savings banks and which was renewed for another five years at the beginning of September 2018.
-It covers many areas such as IT, marketing, sales, foreign payment transactions.
+This cooperation is governed by an agreement that Swedbank has entered into with 58 savings banks and which was renewed in 2021.
+It covers many areas such as IT, marketing, sales, foreign payments transactions.
 Approximately 30% of Swedbank's product sales are chanelled through the savings banks.

 The savings banks in turn benefit above all from Swedbank's weight in the Swedish banking market.
 The savings banks that have concluded a cooperation agreement operate under the same logo as Swedbank.
 Despite the close cooperation with the savings banks in some cases, Swedbank is one of the largest competitors for different parts of the savings bank sector due to its nationwide presence.

 In 2014, Swedbank bought Sparbanken Öresund.
 Part of the transaction was the sale of eight branches of Sparbanken Öresund to Sparbanken Skanje.
-In Sweden, Swedbank has approximately four million private and approximately 250,000 corporate customers.
+In Sweden, Swedbank has approximately four million retail and approximately 250,000 corporate customers.

 In addition to its presence in Sweden, Swedbank has a strong market position in the Baltic States and subsidiaries or participations in other countries.
-Swedbank is the largest universal bank in the Baltic States with 82 branches, 3.2 million retail customers and more than 300,000 corporate customers.
-In 2016, Swedbank took over Danske Bank's retail business in Lithuania and Latvia.
-The purchase included the acquisition of approximately 127,000 retail customers and a loan portfolio of around EUR 0.5 billion.
+Swedbank is the largest universal bank in the Baltic States with 80 branches, 3.3 million retail customers and more than 300,000 corporate customers.
+In 2016, Swedbank acquired Danske Bank's retail business in Lithuania and Latvia.
+The purchase included the acquisition of approximately 127,000 retail customers and a loan portfolio of around EUR 0.5 billion .